math0ne/keyboard-gherkin/readme.md

 make
 ```

-* Copy your .hex file to somewhere you can easily access it.
+* Copy your .hex file to somewhere you can easily access it on your windows machine.
 * Download Xloader: http://russemotto.com/xloader/
 * Connect your pro micro via usb, you should hear the device connected sound, if you do not you may not be using a proper data micro usb cable.
 * Reset the pro micro twice to enter bootloader mode.